 Mt Ramelau:

-Timor-Leste’s highest mountain with 2963mt and the roof of Central Timor, Mt.
+Timor-Leste’s highest mountain with 2,986m and the roof of Central Timor, Mt.
 Ramelau (is a must if you are a hike-lover.
 Watching the sun rise over Timor-Leste from the summit is a sight not to be missed.
-The hike is a three-hours steady ascent from the mountainous village of Hato Builico (at 1900 mts).
+The hike is a three-hours steady ascent from the mountainous village of Hato Builico (at 1,950m).
 It is recommended to hire a local guide to do the hike, which can be combined to a visit to the surrounding hills and also neighboring remote ethnic villages and sacred sites.

 This mountain also plays an important role in Timorese culture and cult, and the top is marked with 3m-high statue of the Virgin Mary.
 Timorese from all over the country come here every year on 7 October to thank god and have happy thoughts.

-Matebian mountains:
+Matebian mountain:

 This range is formed by limestone and is located about 20 kilometers south-east of Baucau.
-Although lower than those in the Ramelau area, the climb here is longer to the 2377 mt summit of Matebean Mane, the largest and southernmost of the two Matebean Mountains.
+Although lower than those in the Ramelau area, the climb here is longer to the 2,376m summit of Matebean Mane, the largest and southernmost of the two Matebean Mountains.
 These mountains are the birthplace of rivers that flow to the south and north coast, and possibly the most rugged high mountains in Timor.
 The name means “Mountain of the death” and this was one of the last holdouts of the Fretilin forces during the Indonesian occupation wave of 1978.

 The trekking is medium to hard and could be done as a two or three-day walk, or separate one-day walks with an overnight stay in the high mountain villages of Afaloeki, Ossuna or Quelicai.
 The later one is the base of a pilgrimage route to the mountain that is popularly followed in August and October.